hello world!

 Glycolic Acid (GA)

 Glycolic acid is an effective exfoliating agent.
 It is another alpha-hydroxy acid but stronger than mandelic acid.
 It is commonly used in light and medium chemical peels.
 It stimulates collagen production and thickens the epidermis, helping to smooth atrophic scars.
-It also blocks melanin formation, reducing hyperpigmentation.
+It also blocks melanin synthesis, reducing hyperpigmentation.

 Lactic Acid (LA)